andreja5/ai-intelligence-dashboard/README.md

 # AI-Enhanced Intelligence Dashboard

-# A modern React + TypeScript dashboard that allows users to create, edit, and organize reports, with AI-enhanced features like content summarization and draft generation.
+# Dashboard that allows users to create, edit, and organize reports, with AI-enhanced features like content summarization and draft generation.

 # React + TypeScript + Vite